stef-levesque/vscode-autohotkey/README.md

 AutoHotKey language support for VS Code

-# What's New
+## What's New

+1. New configuration `documentLanguage`
+   - Which lanuage document is shown for code completion hint
+   - Only chinese document of build-in varible avaible now
-1. Build-in Variable hint.
+2. Build-in Variable hint.
    - Need documentions which is easy to be parsed by js/ts.
 If you find any, help please.

 ## Notice